It all comes down to your TRUE intentions.

-* I am worthy of the best, worthy of being satisfied that I have personal integrity that, when I “catch a glimpse of myself” through someone else’s eyes, I am satisfied that I’ve been true to myself.
+* I am worthy of the best, worthy of being satisfied that I do have personal integrity that, when I “catch a glimpse of myself”, I am satisfied that I’ve been true to myself.

 (This deep moment was inspired by:

 1) … the instructors in Bikram Yoga who often say: “Be honest with yourself, you’re the only one who will know.”

 2) … Orrin Woodward in a LLR cd, in explaining personal integrity, said “Fitness Is a byproduct of personal integrity.”
 I have claimed that as my lives mantra… Success, in everything, is a byproduct of personal integrity!

 3) … the words that are spoken of me when I get up to speak in a meeting.